EU AI Act Article 15: What Adversarial Testing Actually Means

 If Article 15 is the legal mandate, Recital 77 is the technical brief.
 It calls out the specific attack categories that the technical solutions must address:

-This list is roughly the AI-security adaptation of what penetration testers already do for traditional applications, with three categories that don't have direct analogues outside AI: data poisoning, model poisoning, and adversarial examples.
+This list is the AI-security adaptation of what penetration testers already do for traditional applications, with three categories that don't have direct analogues outside AI: data poisoning, model poisoning, and adversarial examples.
 We cover each below.

 What "Adversarial Testing" Actually Requires

 The term "adversarial testing" doesn't appear in the regulation in those exact words — it shows up in the official guidance and in industry shorthand.
-What Article 15 and Recital 77 effectively mandate is a security testing program that exercises the AI system against the threats they enumerate.
-The closest existing standards are the OWASP LLM Top 10 (2025 edition) and the NIST AI Risk Management Framework.
-ENISA's Multilayer Framework for Good Cybersecurity Practices for AI is the EU's own reference document.
+What Article 15 and Recital 77 effectively mandate is a cybersecurity testing program that exercises the AI model and its training/inference pipeline against the five threat categories they enumerate, plus the robustness obligation in Article 15(4).
+The closest existing reference points are the NIST AI Risk Management Framework and ENISA's Multilayer Framework for Good Cybersecurity Practices for AI.

-2. Adversarial Examples and Evasion
+1. Adversarial Examples and Out-of-Distribution Robustness

-3. Data Poisoning Resilience
+2. Data Poisoning Resilience

-5. Confidentiality Attacks
+4. Confidentiality Attacks

 How This Differs From a Regular Pentest